IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-18. After the END of the TRY block, add a new tile, Common -> If
+18. After the END of the TRY block, add a new building block, Common -> If

 	a.
 Change name to If_user_not_found

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. condition: $user_found == false